bang-olufsen/create/Documentation/SoundPresets.md

 ## Product Identities

-The function and structure of product identities are covered [here](ProductIdentities.md).
+The purpose and structure of product identities are covered [here](ProductIdentities.md).
 Product identities can be embedded in sound presets by adding a *product-information* section and defining the same properties there:

 	"product-information": {
 		"modelID": "beovox-cx50",